 We rely on third-party suppliers for the raw materials required for the production of our product candidates.
-Our dependence on these third-party suppliers and the challenges we may face in obtaining adequate supplies of raw materials involve several risks, including limited control over pricing, availability, quality and delivery schedules.
+Our dependence on these third-party suppliers and the challenges we may face in obtaining adequate supplies of raw materials involve several risks, including limited control over pricing, availability, quality, and delivery schedules.
 As a small company, our negotiation leverage is limited and we are likely to get lower priority than our larger competitors.
 We cannot be certain that our suppliers will continue to provide us with the quantities of these raw materials that we require or satisfy our anticipated specifications and quality requirements.

 Further, we have in the past and may in the future experience delayed shipments of raw materials due to interruptions relating to the aforementioned events.
+We do not currently have arrangements in place for redundant supply for certain components of our product candidates.
 We may be unable to find a sufficient alternative supply channel in a reasonable time or on commercially reasonable terms.
 Any performance failure on the part of our suppliers could delay the development and potential commercialization of our product candidates, including limiting supplies necessary for clinical trials and regulatory approvals, which would have a material adverse effect on our business.